-No hostel is complete without the certified messy person.
+No hostel is complete without the certified Messy Person.
 They aren’t hard to spot as they tend to leave a pile of debris in their wake wherever they go in the hostel.
 They tend to be chaotic travellers who somehow manage to get there in the end.
-More often than not, the arrival of a messy traveller to a hostel is marked by what looks like an explosion in the dorm as the contents of their bag decorates most corners of the room or becomes buried in the covers of the bed.
-It’s nothing short of miraculous when messy travellers check out and leave none of their belongings behind.
+The arrival of a messy traveller is marked by what looks like an explosion in the dorm as the contents of their bag decorate most corners of the room.
+It’s nothing short of miraculous when messy travellers check out and leave *almost* none of their belongings behind.

-As with most hostel charactersr, there will always be an opposite and so for the messiest hostel resident there is always the cleanest one.
-These travellers have a remarkable talent for never getting dirty.
+As with most characters in a hostel, there are always opposites to create a tentative equilibrium.
+And so the yin to the messy yang are the clean gang.
+They have a remarkable talent for never getting dirty.
 They could wear a white trainer in a monsoon and still return unscathed.
-In fact, their whole wardrobe is always annoyingly fresh and unwrinckled.
+In fact, their whole wardrobe is always annoyingly fresh and unwrinkled.
 You can spot the cleanest traveller by their bed: always made and never a personal item in sight.
-It’s almost as if they were never there.
+It’s almost as if they were never there…

 Are you any of these hostel characters or have you encountered any of them during your travels?
 Have I even missed any?
 Share your thoughts in the comments!